 - You can immediately head back down the stairs, or

-- You can turn right on 15th Avenue to another set of stairs, that will take you to the top of Turtle Hill and Grand View Park.
+- You can turn right on 15th Avenue to another set of stairs, that will take you to 14th Street to another zig-zagging set of stairs leading to the top of Turtle Hill and Grand View Park.

 Know Before You Go

 The 16th Avenue Tiled Steps are one of the coolest hidden gems in San Francisco.
-The staircase used to be more of a secret only known to locals, but the secret is out and it’s now one of the coolest, not-so-touristy places to visit in the city.
+The secret staircase used to be more of a secret only known to locals, but now the secret is out.
+And, while it’s now often crowded with visitors and Instagrammers, it’s still relatively unknown and a very cool spot to visit for an urban hike.

-- The 16th Avenue Tiled Steps are located on Moraga St. between 15th Avenue and 16th Avenue in San Francisco, California.
+- The 16th Avenue Tiled Steps are located on Moraga St. between 15th Avenue and 16th Avenue in San Francisco, California 94122.

-- Grand View Park is located at Moraga Street and 14th Avenue in San Francisco, California.
+- Grand View Park is located at Moraga Street and 14th Avenue in San Francisco, California 94122.

 - The steps are in a quiet residential neighborhood, so be respectful.
 Don’t block any driveways, don’t stand in the middle of the street and block traffic, don’t be too loud and bother the neighbors, and don’t leave any trash.